School kitchen garden

 - Extra vegetables not used by the school can be shared with the community.

 This is one example of our gardening initiatives.
 Hydroponics is a method of farming that maximizes the usage of space and water, and does not require minerals in soil as the plant's food source.
-Located at the back of the main school building.

 benefits for the community